 Measuring poverty and communicating poverty reduction results is a long-standing priority for the World Bank.
 In 2015, we set up a Commission on Global Poverty to provide recommendations on how to more comprehensively measure and monitor global poverty.
 The Commission, led by the late Sir Anthony Atkinson, provided a set of 21 recommendations including broadening the scope of poverty measurements to include non-monetary measures such as educational outcomes and access to health care; a suggestion to introduce a societal headcount measure of global poverty; as well as a recommendation to publish a global profile of the poor.

-The World Bank Group has committed to adopting the majority of these recommendations.
-In 2017, It introduced two complementary global poverty lines, which can be used as a benchmark for countries across the world whose level of development makes the International Poverty Line — $1.90 per day — of little use.
-The $3.20 and $5.50 per person per day poverty lines will complement, not replace, the International Poverty Line.
+The World Bank Group has committed to adopting most of these recommendations.
+In 2017, it introduced two complementary global poverty lines, which can be used as a benchmark for countries across the world whose level of development makes the International Poverty Line — $1.90 per day — of little use.
+The $3.20 and $5.50 per person, per day poverty lines complement, not replace, the International Poverty Line.

-The World Bank Group produces bi-annual two-page Country Poverty Briefs that highlight poverty, shared prosperity, and inequality trends, and provide the country context of the poverty story.
+The World Bank Group produces twice-yearly two-page country Poverty and Equity Briefs that highlight poverty, shared prosperity, and inequality trends, and provide the country context of the poverty story.
 In September 2019, the country poverty briefs also began to report data on multidimensional poverty indicators for over 115 countries.

 On monitoring project impacts, the Bank Group has two main tools to improve and measure results in real-time: Survey of Well-being via Instant Frequent Tracking (SWIFT) and Iterative Beneficiary Monitoring (IBM).
 These tools rely on mobile technology, big and small data to produce information on specific project results and on consumption/income of project beneficiaries.
 IBM is currently mainstreamed in more than 40 operations in FCV and non-FCV contexts.
-Similarly, over the past year, SWIFT has continued to play an important role in linking poverty and sector-specific indicators through affordable data collection and analysis.
+SWIFT plays an important role in linking poverty and sector-specific indicators through affordable data collection and analysis.

 Together with our country clients, we are now developing and testing high-frequency survey methods that rely on mobile technology or prediction methods.
 Working with national statistical offices and NGOs, our Listening to Africa initiative is piloting the use of mobile phones to regularly collect information on living conditions in six African countries.

-Official global, regional and country poverty results are based on data that the Bank compiles and disseminates through online portals such as the Poverty & Equity Data Portal and Povcalnet.
+Official global, regional and country poverty results are based on data that the World Bank compiles and disseminates through online portals such as the Poverty & Equity Data Portal and PovcalNet.